ESOC local event in Edinburgh and the Lothians

 - Google Map (aerial) - Bing Map (OS)

-Head for Bonaly upper car park, beyond the Bonaly Scout Centre.
 The event will be signed from Bonaly Road in Colinton.
 Note that Lothian Buses service 10 comes close to the Event.
 Some service 10 buses terminate at Bonaly shops and it is only a few minutes walk from this terminus to the event.
 Other service 10 buses terminate at Torphin and you would need to get off one of these buses at the stop closest to the junction of Woodhall Road and Bonaly Road.
 Please check in advance to make sure you are familiar with the bus services, destinations and times.

-If the car park is very busy you may have to park in Torduff Road which is just to the right after you cross the bridge over the Edinburgh City Bypass.
+Please park in Torduff Road which is just to the right after you cross the bridge over the Edinburgh City Bypass.
 It is only a few minutes walk to the event from this car park.
 Though a dead end, the road is narrow and there are likely to be cars on it.
 Please take care and ensure children are kept safe at all times.

 Registration & Start Times